Axylos/pubclient/docs/ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccountV2.md

 ### NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccountV2

-`func NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccountV2(accountId string, accountType ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccountAccountType, buyingPower ComHellopublicUserapigatewayApiRestPortfolioGatewayBuyingPower, equity []ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquityV2, positions []ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioPosition, orders []ComHellopublicUserapigatewayApiRestOrderGatewayOrder, ) *ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccountV2`
+`func NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccountV2(accountId string, accountType string, buyingPower ComHellopublicUserapigatewayApiRestPortfolioGatewayBuyingPower, equity []ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioEquityV2, positions []ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioPosition, orders []ComHellopublicUserapigatewayApiRestOrderGatewayOrder, ) *ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccountV2`

 NewComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccountV2 instantiates a new ComHellopublicUserapigatewayApiRestPortfolioGatewayPortfolioAccountV2 object
 This constructor will assign default values to properties that have it defined,